 D. Curb and Gutter

-If gutters are not needed to handle drainage referenced above, medians may be constructed with a curb glued to the pavement surface a barrier curb or with outfall curb and gutters.
+If gutters are not needed to handle drainage referenced above, medians may be constructed with barrier curb.
+All barrier curb shall be full depth and not glue down unless otherwise approved by the Local Entity Engineer

 E. Nose